Jordi Casals i Ariet

 Jordi Casals i Ariet (born 15 May 1911, Viladrau, Osona, Spain; died 10 February 2004) was a Catalan physician and epidemiologist.

 Casals' major legacies include his work on viral taxonomy, especially for insect-borne viruses, and significant improvements in safety in the handling of dangerous pathogens in laboratory settings.
-The latter stem in part from an incident in 1969 at Yale where Casals barely survived the Lassa fever he contracted while studying the virus in the laboratory, and another staff member died.
+The latter stem in part from an incident in 1969 at Yale where Casals barely survived the Lassa fever he contracted while studying the virus in the laboratory, and another staff member, Juan Roman, died.

 Early life and education

 Casals served in the Spanish Army before studying medicine in Barcelona, where he graduated in 1934.
 He remained as an intern at Hospital Clínic de Barcelona until 1936, when he emigrated to the United States during the Spanish Civil War.

 Career

 After graduating from medical school in Barcelona, Casals moved to New York in 1936, and first worked in the Department of Pathology at Cornell University Medical College in New York.
 In 1938, he moved to the Rockefeller Institute of Medical Research (now Rockefeller University) in Manhattan.
 There he began his research on classifying viruses which later became one of his most important legacies.

 In 1952, Casals joined the Rockefeller Foundation, where he worked on analysis of samples collected in the field.
 His collection of viral disease agents gathered during this period was the germ of the future reference collection at the World Health Organization.